How does this medication work? What will it do for me?

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while using this medication, contact your doctor immediately.

 Breastfeeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are using budesonide enemas, it may affect your baby.
+If you are breast-feeding and are using budesonide enemas, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of budesonide enemas have not been established for children.